abaran30/hextechhunt/README.md

 HextechHunt (Server) started at http://localhost:3030
 ```

 + At this point, the application is running locally!
 Open up your favorite browser and navigate to http://localhost:8080.
-If all went well, you will be in HextechHunt!
+If all went well, you will be in *HextechHunt*!

 ## Special Thanks
 Special thanks to Riot Games for giving us the opportunity to create these awesome, game-data-driven applications.
 Win or lose this API Challenge (April 2016), it has been a most pleasurable experience to create my own application featuring Riot Games data and League of Legends.
 Developing this app helped me learn more about the aforementioned technologies and API-driven development in general, and for that I am grateful.